KatsuReal/Custom-Music-Player/README.md

 # Custom-Music-Player
 A custom music player for myself

-Note : Currently Remaking in C++, Update soon.
+Note : Currently Remaking fully.

+Libraries used:
+Pygame
+tkinter